hashnet/algoexpert/README.md

 # algoexpert
-Solutions to problems in algoexpert
+Solutions to problems for algoexpert.io